ebzzry/ebzzry.github.io/src/en/nix.md

 The collaboration model of Nixpkgs rests with git and GitHub.
 To contribute a package or update an existing one, fork the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository into your own GitHub account.
-Mmake changes into a new branch, then create a pull request.
+Make changes into a new branch, then create a pull request.

 #### <a name="nixpkgsupdateexisting">Updating existing package</a>